Greener-Mods/Battlerager-Kit/README.md

 Advantages:
 - May use the Rage ability once per day, plus one additional use every 4 levels.

 RAGE: For 1 turn, the Battlerager gains a +1 bonus to hit, +3 bonus to damage, +1 Hit Points per level, +1 bonus to Armor Class, +1 bonus to Movement Rate and becomes immune to blindness, charm, confusion, fear, feeblemind, hold, sleep, stun and related effects.
-During this time, the Battlerager may only attack and is unaware of <PRO_HISHER> current Hit Points.
-After the rage subsides <PRO_HESHE> becomes fatigued and suffers a -2 penalty to Strength for 1 turn.
+During this time, the Battlerager may only attack and is unaware of his current Hit Points.
+After the rage subsides he becomes fatigued and suffers a -2 penalty to Strength for 1 turn.

 Disadvantages:
 - Race restricted to dwarf.
+- Alignment restricted to any non-lawful.
 - May not use missile weapons that cannot also be used in melee combat.
-- Alignment restricted to any non-lawful.
-- May not multi-class
+- May not multi-class.

 **INSTALLATION**